dhchenx/mmkit-features/doc/example_icd11_library.md

 ## Establishing ICD-11 disease coding library

-The example demonstrates steps to create a multimodal feature library using the datasets from International Classification of Diseases, Eleventh Revision (ICD-11).
+This example demonstrates steps to create a multimodal feature library using the datasets from International Classification of Diseases, Eleventh Revision (ICD-11).
 The ICD-11 datasets contains massive text description of disease entities and their complicated relationships.
-It is also sutable for use to show the use of the `mmkit-features` toolkit.
+It is also suitable for use to show the use of the `mmkit-features` toolkit.

 ### Steps